With a seating capacity of almost 100,000, El Camp Nou is the largest stadium in Europe and a Mecca for football fans from around the world.

-The Camp Nou Experience is one of the most popular tours in Barcelona giving visitors exclusive access to areas of the stadium which are normally off limits including the changing rooms, press box, dug out and pitch as well as the FC Barcelona museum.
+The Camp Nou Experience is one of the most popular tours in Barcelona, giving visitors exclusive access to areas of the stadium that are usually off-limits, including the changing rooms, press box, dugout and pitch, and the FC Barcelona museum.

-Whether you’re a diehard fan of FC Barcelona or just interested in finding out what goes on behind the scenes at one of the best football teams in the world.
-A visit to the Camp Nou should be on your list of things to do in Barcelona.
+Whether you’re a diehard fan of FC Barcelona or just interested in finding out what goes on behind the scenes at one of the best football teams in the world, a visit to Camp Nou should be on your list of things to do in Barcelona.

 FC Barcelona museum and Camp Nou stadium tour review

 Museum staff take your photo in front of a green screen holding a Barça shirt and football scarf.
-You’re not obliged to buy anything and if you don’t fancy having your photo taken you can just walk past.
+You’re not obliged to buy anything, and if you don’t fancy having your photo taken, you can walk past.

 Espai Johan Cruyff